jskov/kb/home-assistant/index.md

 Add devices under Zigbee Home Automation.

+First bind the switch and the plug with 10 second reset on switch close to the plug.

 Ikea Plug works as is.
-Reset pin to register.
+Reset pin to register - click + hold for 4 seconds, then start scanning for devices.
+Configure first, then take out of wall while configuring I/O switch

 The switch E1743, register with 4 x fast(ish) clicks on its button to register (maybe 1/0 first)